GC Unites Stakeholders To Drive Thailand Towards A Low-Carbon Society At GC Sustainable Living Symposium 2024: GEN S GATHERING, Themed Sustainability...

-data-text="GC Unites Stakeholders to Drive Thailand Towards a Low-Carbon Society at GC Sustainable Living Symposium 2024: GEN S GATHERING, themed "Sustainability Made Easy"" data-link=" Unites Stakeholders to Drive Thailand Towards a Low-Carbon Society at GC Sustainable Living Symposium 2024: GEN S GATHERING, themed "Sustainability Made Easy"" class="whatsapp">Shar

-BANGKOK, THAILAND - media OutReach Newswire - 23 October 2024 - PTT Global Chemical Public Company Limited (GC) hosts the GC Sustainable Living Symposium 2024: GEN S GATHERING under the theme 'Sustainability Made Easy.'
+"Sustainability Made Easy."
 This fifth iteration of the symposium serves as a powerful platform uniting eco-conscious individuals, or GEN S (Generation Sustainability), from the government, business, and civil society sectors, all aiming to propel Thailand towards a low-carbon society.

 The event showcases GC's capabilities and technologies in producing high-value, low-carbon, and environmentally friendly chemicals.
 This encompasses sustainable coating solutions, biochemicals, bioplastics, and Thailand's first Sustainable Aviation Fuels (SAF) production.
 Additionally, GC highlights its role in fostering national growth through allnex, aligning with future trends to become a Specialty Hub in Southeast Asia.
 The event took place on 18 October 2024 at Paragon Hall, 5th floor, Siam Paragon.